 I didn’t intend to be lambing in winter.
 Aren’t lambs naturally supposed to come in the spring time?
 Isn’t that just the way that nature works or something?
 Oh wait.
 Shouldn’t I also know by now that nothing just ‘works’ like that?
 There’s always a few twists and turns to keep us on our toes as farmers.

-(Sung to the tune of ‘Smelly Cat’) Sally Belle, Sally Belle When will that baby come?
+Before we talk about Preparing for Calving, I’ve got to get this song out of my head: (Sung to the tune of ‘Smelly Cat’) Sally Belle, Sally Belle When will that baby come?
 Sally Belle, Sally Belle It’s not too soooooon.
 Sorry.
-I’m trying to think of anything that I can to keep my mind off of Sally’s impending birth.
-Making up new lyrics and singing jingles from ‘Friends’ included.
-Hence the Smelly
+I’m trying to think of anything that I can to keep my mind

 A reader once told me that the veil between life and death was so sheer thin, it almost made it impossible to breathe.
 Last night, as I held our dead lamb in my arms, I knew exactly what she meant.
 My initial response was anger.
 Anger at the situation, anger that there was nothing I